-The Blackheath Lane, Stafford site of the Nelson Research Laboratories, formerly a 1940 secret World War II aircraft engine testing facility, and later the Department of Computing of North Staffordshire Polytechnic
+The Blackheath Lane, Stafford site of the Nelson Research Laboratories, formerly a 1940 World War II aircraft engine testing facility, and later the Department of Computing of North Staffordshire Polytechnic

-Aerial view of the Beaconside site, Stafford, with the large three-winged building of the Nelson Research Laboratories top right, and the buildings of the 1964 Staffordshire College of Technology in the foreground, later part of North Staffordshire Polytechnic, Staffordshire Polytechnic and Staffordshire University
+Aerial view of the Beaconside site, Stafford, with the large three-winged building of the Nelson Research Laboratories top right, and the buildings of the 1964 Staffordshire College of Technology in the foreground, later part of North Staffordshire Polytechnic, Staffordshire Polytechnic and Staffordshire University.

 In Staffordshire EE's chief factories were at Stafford, and at Kidsgrove on the edge of the Cheshire plain.
 English

 testing facility in Blackheath Covert (known to this day as the Blackheath Lane site); an additional three-winged building

 for the Nelson Research Laboratories was then built on the slopes of Beacon Hill (a Medieval signal station), named as the

-North Staffordshire Polytechnic, is now the School of Health of Staffordshire University, and the southernmost wing of the Beaconside building, encased in yellow brick,
+School of Health of Staffordshire University.
+The southernmost wing of the Beaconside building, encased in yellow brick,

-became the Library at the Stafford Site of North Staffordshire Polytechnic, being opened by Lord Nelson of Stafford (the son of George Nelson), the former Managing Director of EE.
+became the Library at the Stafford Site, being opened by Lord Nelson of Stafford, the former Managing Director of EE.
+The

 English Electric DEUCE Drum.
 DEUCE computers were tested at the Blackheath Lane, Stafford site of the Nelson Research Laboratories.